SohniSwatantra/awesome-mcp-apps/index.md

 A curated list of awesome applications, servers, tools, and resources for the **Model Context Protocol (MCP)**.

+> **The centralized directory of top MCPApps.** Maintaining the standard for Model Context Protocol applications and ecosystem.

 [View on GitHub](https://github.com/swatantrasohni/awesome-mcp-apps)

 ## Introduction